hailiangwangutd/google-news-crawler-gui/README.md

 # googleNewsCrawler-GUI
-Very simple google news crawler. check how to use in the demo.gif.
+Very simple google news crawler.
+Check how to use in the googleNewsDemo.gif